go-go-golems/go-emrichen/pkg/doc/examples/join.md

 joinedWords: "hello, world"
 ```

-### Join with Tag Composition
+### Join with Var

-Join a list of words using a custom separator and demonstrate tag composition with `!Var`:
+Join a list of words using a custom separator and demonstrate use with `!Var`:

 ```yaml
 !Defaults